fcla/xmlresolution/README.md

 Envronment
 ----------

-Your web server should set up some environment variable
+In your web server you should set up some environment variables:

   * SetEnv RACK_ENV development - still in beta
   * SetEnv RESOLVER_PROXY sake.fcla.edu:3128 - an optional squid caching proxy